triestpa/Police-Analysis-Python/README.md

   </tbody>
 </table>

-Hmmmm ok, this table looks interesting, but it's rather large and overwhelming.
+Ok, well this table looks interesting, but it's rather large and visually overwhelming.
 Let's trim down that dataset in order to just retrieve the most important information.

 ```python
 # Create new column to represent whether the driver is white